neqly/100DaysChallenge/README.md

 - I will list projects I complete here

 ## Code
-- I will list files with code I want to refer to later here
+- I will list the names of files with code I want to refer to later here [] codingpromise.py

 ## Goals
 - I will list coding goals I wish to acheive here